JosephBourke/SeniorCapstoneProject/README.txt

 Results of the codebase refactor:

+The directory structure for the website has been changed, there are now only two folders for web pages under the www folder: faculty_home and student_home.
+Any additional pages for the faculty will go in the faculty_home folder with a name that describes the purpose of the page.
+Any additional pages for the student will go in the student_home folder with a name that describes the purpose of the page.

 All future changes to the css will go in the stylesheets.css file kept in the css folder.
 Only if there is a specific change to be made to exactly one of the web pages that needs to override an existing css feature in the stylesheet.css file will you put css inside of